Accounting Certificate Program Details

-- Fifteen credits selected from other accounting courses or BA 403.
+- Twelve credits selected from other accounting courses or BA 403.

 - Nine additional credits selected from business administration or business-related courses.

-- For all certificate students, a minimum of twenty four accounting credits must be completed at Bellarmine.
+- For all certificate students, a minimum of twenty one accounting credits must be completed at Bellarmine.

 Accounting Course Descriptions